 In early February of this year, Leslie Alessandra sold a home in Gulfport, Florida for $654,310.
 That sale made real estate history as the first home sold as an NFT (Non-Fungible Token) on a blockchain in the United States.

 The home and other properties that have since been sold as NFTs and paid for in cryptocurrency all herald a sea change coming to the real estate industry.
-Like other assets that have been tokenized as NFTs on the blockchain—art, season tickets, carbon credits and more—real estate NFTs are gaining traction because they solve real-world challenges like process efficiency and transparency of ownership confirmation.
+Like other assets that have been tokenized as NFTs on the blockchain—digital art, season tickets, carbon credits and more—real estate NFTs are gaining traction because they solve real-world challenges like process efficiency and transparency of ownership confirmation.

 Streamlining Property Transactions Using NFTs

 Selling a home in the traditional real estate market is a long, cumbersome and expensive process.
 From the initial listing of a home to the final close, offline real estate transactions can take weeks or months.
 Soliciting and negotiating offers, confirming title and ownership and completing the required contracts and paperwork all add extra time and cost.
 NFTs in real estate help make the process much smoother.

 Tokenizing a home as an NFT confers powerful advantages for both businesses and consumers, including clear digital ownership that is irrefutably and permanently embedded on a blockchain for all to see.
 Interested buyers should be able to quickly and easily view prior owners, tax records, pricing history and any legal disputes involving the property.
 For real estate agencies and property management companies, an NFT can also be more easily and widely marketed.
 In the case of Alessandra’s Gulfport home, the auction drew nearly 3,000 bidders.